bazilinskyy/coupled-sim/README.md

 #### Configuration of daylight conditions
 ![](ReadmeFiles/day_night_control.png)

-DayNightControl component helps to define different experiment daylight conditions.
+_DayNightControl_ component helps to define different experiment daylight conditions.
 It gathers lighting-related objects and allows defining two lightings presets - Day and Night, that can be quickly switched for a scene.
 This component is intended to be used at the experiment definition setup stage.
 When the development of the environment is complete, it is advised, to save the environment into two separate scenes (with different light setups) and bake lightmaps.

 #### Configuration of traffic lights
 ![](ReadmeFiles/street_light_manager.png)
 Creating a traffic street lights system is best started with creating an instance of _ExampleStreetLightCrossSection_ and adjusting it.
+_TrafficLightsManager_ component manages state of _CarSection_ and _PedestrainSection_ objects that group respectively _CarTrafficLight_ and _PedestrianTrafficLight_ instances that share common behaviour.
+Traffic light initial state is defined with list of _TrafficLightEvent_ structs stored in _initialStreetLightSetup_ field.
+This events are triggered once before simulation has started.
-Traffic light sequence is defined in _StreetLightManager_ component as a list of _StreetLightEvents_.
-Events are processed sequentially.
+Traffic light initial state is defined with list of _TrafficLightEvent_ structs stored in _streetLightEvents_ field.
+This events are triggered sequentially in a loop.
 Each event is defined with the following fields:
 - _Name_: descriptive name of an event
 - _Delta Time_: relative time that has to pass since previous event to activate the event
 - _CarSections_: cars traffic light group that the event applies to
 - _PedestrianSections_: pedestrian traffic light group that the event applies to
-- _State_: state to be set on the lights specified by sections, LOOP_BACK is a special state that restarts the whole sequence
+- _State_: state to be set on the lights specified by sections

+_CurrentIndex_ and _CurrentTimer_ allow to skip ceratin parts of sequence.
+- _CurrentIndex_ selects _TrafficLightEvent_ that the sequence will start from.
+- _CurrentTimer_ sets time offset from the start of the selected _TrafficLightEvent_.

 ### Details on editing car prefabs
 _Speedometer_ component controls a speed indicator.